 Sample Flipped Classroom

 This page is designed to demonstrate a sample curriculum for a “flipped” freshman composition course using resources free to students.
-This curriculum is built around the multimedia-focused, student-friendly Excelsior OWL but include readings from other open source projects in the field of Composition.
+This curriculum is built around the multimedia-focused, student-friendly Excelsior OWL but includes readings from other open source projects in the field of Composition.
 The multimedia focus and clear lessons of the Excelsior OWL make this curriculum ideal for a “flipped” curriculum, allowing students to learn and practice key concepts on their own, outside of class, leaving time in class for work with difficult concepts and student-specific writing issues.
 The curriculum is “flipped” by having all of the readings and activities from the Excelsior OWL be completed by students outside of class, saving class time for in-depth discussion or practice with the activities.

 The course is organized into three modules, each one building upon the other and each one designed to help students think rhetorically about their writing and writing process and to think about the connections between academic writing and writing in the workplace.